 The thing about learning, well, anything really, is consistency.
 When you’re learning an instrument, 10 minutes every day is better than two hours once a week.
 Learning a language is no different.
 Speaking, listening, and reading every day will make the biggest impact.
-I know I know, easier said than done.
-But clever Lingoda has you covered.
-What if they threw in the idea of getting half of your classes for free, would that get you to do it?
+I know, easier said than done.
+But Lingoda has you covered.
+What if they threw in the idea of getting reimbursed for completing a certain number of classes, would that get you to do it?
 Sorry, what was that?
 Free money and you learn a language?
 I know.
-And in January when everyone is feeling a bit sad, grumpy, and not very accomplished.

 The Lingoda Sprint promotion

 If you’re looking for a little extra motivation to up your language skills, this is the perfect offer for you.
 And Lingoda offers two ways to get reimbursed for your dedication to language learning.

 1) Super Sprint